JohnW876/johnwithey1/README.md

 ### Acknowledgements
-Inspiration for this project came from working as professional photographer and artist for many years and always being frustrated at having to try and explain to web developers how I would like my website to be.
+Inspiration for this project came from working as a professional photographer and artist for many years and always being frustrated at having to try and explain to web developers how I would like my website to be.
 I now appreciate all of their efforts much, much more!